eddyluursema/modeltrain/README.md

 8. [DCCplusplus](./DCCplusplus/README.md)
 9. [Hardware tools](./Hardwaretooling/README.md)
 10. [Software tooling](./Softwaretooling.md) with hints for configuration settings
-11. [Fritzing](./Fritzing/README.md) creating your own components like the DR4018 and signals
+11. [Fritzing](./Fritzing/README.md) drawing elektrical schemas and creating your own parts like the DR4018 and signals
 12. Using [github and github-desktop](/Github/README.md) for documentation